bytesatwork/bytewiki/docs/source/firststart.rst

    :scale: 100%
    :align: center

 ..
-Note::  You are now succesfully connected to the byteDEVKIT STM32MP1
+Note::  You are now successfully connected to the byteDEVKIT STM32MP1

 ------------